American nabbed during a 'spying action,' Russia says

 Russia's domestic security service said on Monday it had detained an American citizen in Moscow on suspicion of spying.

-The security agency referenced a section of Russia's criminal code dealing with espionage, but did not provide any information about the specifics of the charges involved.
+The security agency, known as the FSB, referenced a section of Russia's criminal code dealing with espionage, but did not provide any information about the specifics of the charges involved.

 Russia's relations with the United States have been strained due to the conflict in eastern Ukraine and Moscow's annexation of the Crimean Peninsula in 2014.